atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 Since all Atomic Data is also valid RDF, it's trivial to convert / serialize Atoms to RDF.

-- In conversion to RDF, convert `langstring` objects to Literals with an `xsd:string` datatype
+- Convert Atoms with `langstring` Values to Literals with an `xsd:string` datatype and the language in the tag.

 ## Convert RDF to Atomic Data